 - enhancement of internal IT management (business process and organizational change)

-These findings relate also on our view (discussed in our post and article) that corporate foresight contributes to the innovation success of a company through
+These findings relate also on our view (discussed in our post and article) that corporate foresight can be linked to tangible value creation in terms of´ innovation success through

 - providing strategic guidance (Frank’s “strategic planning“)